-In 2018 Carl decided to study and train to be a practitioner in Sports Massage Therapy, as like many sports orientated individuals Carl has in the past suffered from common niggles and injuries and felt the desire to help people avoid getting repeatedly sore or injured.
-Starting in January 2019, he began his studies with the Sports Massage Academy, reputably the best and currently the UK’s leading provider of Sports Massage and Continuing Professional Development (CPD) courses.
-Carl featured as the GRADUATE OF THE MONTH in February 2020
+Carl decided to study and train to be a practitioner in Sports Massage Therapy, like many other sports orientated individuals Carl has in the past suffered from common niggles and injuries and felt the desire to help people avoid getting repeatedly sore or injured.

-Graduating with a National Diploma at level 3 and level 4, Carl is now a fully insured (with Balens) professional practitioner, being able to analyse posture and asymmetry, plus assess, treat and provide a rehabilitation plan for common and not so common injuries.
-Since graduating Carl has completed five CPD courses (including Kinesiology “KT” Taping) which gives him a greater scope by being able to offer traditional and up to date treatments.
+Graduating with a National Diploma at level 3 and level 4, Carl is a fully insured (with Balens) professional practitioner, being able to analyse posture and asymmetry, plus assess, treat and provide a rehabilitation plan for common and not so common injuries.
+Carl has also completed five CPD courses (including Kinesiology “KT” Taping) giving him a greater scope by being able to offer traditional and up to date treatments.

 Some injuries can be a quick fix, whilst others need to be managed over time with maintenance treatments coupled with “back to activity” advice, exercises and stretches which form the rehabilitation program, the main focus being on correct and balanced movement.